Last Will and Testament

 Are Last Will and Testament public record?

-Once the Last Will and Testament is filed with the Register of Wills to open the estate, in Maryland the document will be public record and accessible by anyone online.
-If the decedent chose to file the Last Will and Testament with the Register of Wills prior to their death for safekeeping, the document does not become public record until the family opens the estate after death.
-For this reason, many people choose to use Maryland living trusts to keep their private business from becoming public.
+Once the Last Will and Testament is filed with the Register of Wills to open the probate estate, in Maryland the document will be public record and accessible by anyone online.
+If the decedent filed the Last Will with the Register of Wills office for safekeeping, the document does not become public until the probate estate is opened.
+Many choose to use Maryland living trusts to keep their private business from becoming public.

 How do I write a Last Will and Testament?

-The Last Will and Testament must comply with all requirements of the Maryland Code, Estates and Trusts, Title 4, Subtitle 1.
+The Last Will and Testament must comply with the estate law requirements found in Md.
+Code, Estates and Trusts, Title 4, Subtitle 1.
 The person must be 18 and competent.
 It must be in writing, and signed by the person in the physical presence of two witnesses who must attest to and sign the Last Will and Testament as well.

-Drafting your own Last Will and Testament can lead to many problems, even when using a purchased or free form or template online.
+Drafting your own Last Will and Testament can lead to many problems, even when using purchased or free legal forms.
 While some people get away with it, they may skip addressing many important things an attorney would never have missed.
 Even worse, the Last Will and Testament could be valid but causes so much confusion it ends up in litigation and creates huge attorney bills for your family.

 TESTIMONIALS